grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 Inside the first process group, *dcachelistening* we found two processes:

-- ExecuteProcess: Keeps listening to events in dCache with the SSE protocol and caches the events in a temporary folder .
+- ExecuteProcess: Keeps listening to events in dCache with the SSE protocol and caches the events in a temporary folder.
 - GetFile: Is listening in a folder and introducing the events in the dataflow.
 ![dataflow](../../images/blog/post-dCNiOS/dCNiOS-dcache.png)